Best Cash Loans in Armenia in 2026: Ranking by Effective Interest Rate

 As of January 2026, when choosing an unsecured consumer loan in Armenia, the decisive factor is the actual monthly financial burden, not just the stated effective interest rate.
 It is the combination of the interest rate and the fee structure that determines how much a borrower actually pays each month and over the entire loan term.

-Based on the standard scenario of AMD 1,000,000 for 3 years, AMIO Bank demonstrated the lowest monthly payment when fees are taken into account, followed by Mellat Bank.
-Fast Bank stands out for its transparent structure – the absence of both one-time and monthly fees simplifies calculations and makes the total cost predictable.
+According to the comparison results for a standard scenario of 1 000 000 AMD for 3 years, Byblos Bank Armenia showed the lowest payment including commissions, followed by AMIO Bank.
+Fast Bank stands out for its transparent structure - the absence of one-time and monthly commissions, which simplifies calculations and makes the total cost predictable.

 Since the effective interest rate is always presented as a range and final terms depend on the borrower’s profile and the bank’s decision, a proper comparison is only possible under identical conditions, with the same loan amount, term, and fee structure, and by assessing the total financial burden over the entire lending period.